Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

 ### Injecting data to JSX in React Component

-So far, we used static data on the JSX elements now let's pass different data types as dynamic data.
-The dynamic data could be string, number, boolean, array or object.
+So far, we used static data on the JSX elements.
+Now let's pass different data types as dynamic data.
+The dynamic data could be strings, numbers, booleans, arrays or objects.
 Let us see each of the data types step by step.
 To inject data to a JSX we use the {} bracket.

 In this section we inject only strings